5GSEC/MobieXpert/README.md

 ## IDS Programming with MobieXpert

 MobieXpert’s programming capability is powered by the Production-Based Expert System Toolset ([P-BEST](https://ieeexplore.ieee.org/document/766911)) language.
 The IDS rule file is located at [mobi-expert-xapp/pbest/expert/rules.pbest](./mobi-expert-xapp/pbest/expert/rules.pbest).
+It has already integrated the L3 attack detection rules described in our original paper.

 To get started with the P-BEST syntax, please refer to the P-BEST original paper: [Detecting computer and network misuse through the production-based expert system toolset (P-BEST)](https://ieeexplore.ieee.org/document/766911).

+During compilation and building, the P-BEST rule file will be translated into C executables by the `pbcc` compiler.
+The executable listens to the input from a local `csv` file that is constantly updated with MobiFlow streams.

+## Example Walkthrough

 Below we provided an example of how [BTS Resource Depletion Attack](https://ieeexplore.ieee.org/document/8835363) could be detected by programming a P-BEST rule set which has been already integrated into [mobi-expert-xapp/pbest/expert/rules.pbest](./mobi-expert-xapp/pbest/expert/rules.pbest) from [line 433-536](./mobi-expert-xapp/pbest/expert/rules.pbest#L433).
 Our original [paper](https://web.cse.ohio-state.edu/~wen.423/papers/5G-Spector-NDSS24.pdf) also describes how this rule sets were developed.

 ![alt text](./figure.png)

-For example, the following P-BEST rule defined in `rules.pbest`  serves as an auxiliary rule for detecting BTS resource depletion attack:
+The following P-BEST rule defined in `rules.pbest`  serves as an auxiliary rule for detecting BTS resource depletion attack:

 ```
 rule[bts_depletion_add_first_transient_ue_5g: